Christmas Elf on the Shelf Pattern For a Cute DIY Plush

-In this post, I’ve included a full tutorial and free pdf Christmas Elf pattern.
-To make the Christmas elf even more special and personal you can use a favourite old stripey t-shirt to make him.
+This post includes a full tutorial and a free pdf Christmas Elf pattern.
+To make the Christmas elf even more special and personal, you can use a favourite old stripey t-shirt to make him.

-- Green stripy jersey fabric approximately 1 fat quarter.
-If you happen to have an old green stripy t-shirt this would do.
+- Green or red stripy jersey fabric is approximately one fat quarter.
+This will do if you have an old stripy T-shirt.

-- Cream or a neutral coloured jersey fabric, no more than 1 fat quarter.
-Again an old t-shirt would do.
+- Cream or a neutral-coloured jersey fabric, no more than one fat quarter.
+Again an old T-shirt or any other stretchy clothing for upcycling.

-- 2 extra large coconut shell buttons.
+- Two extra large coconut shell buttons.
 These are easily bought online and come in various colours.

-- Small amount of fibre to stuff the head and ears.
+- A small amount of fibre to stuff the head and ears.
 Lentils, green or red or split peas to stuff the body.

 - Needle and thread